-Karnataka By-Election Results 2019: 'First rebel' Ramesh Jarakiholi poised to win from Gokak
+Karnataka By-Election Results 2019: 'First rebel' Ramesh Jarakiholi wins from Gokak

-Bengaluru, Dec 09: BJP candidate Ramesh Jarakiholi, who spearheaded Operation Lotus leading to the fall of the HD Kumaraswamy government is poised win from Gokak.
+Bengaluru, Dec 09: BJP candidate Ramesh Jarakiholi, who spearheaded Operation Lotus leading to the fall of the H D Kumaraswamy government won comfortably from Gokak.

 59-year old Ramesh has won the Gokak constituency five times on the Congress ticket and even became a minister in the previous JD(S)-Congress regime.
-He represents Karnataka's fourth largest community of Valmiki.
+He represents Karnataka's fourth-largest community of Valmiki.

 He is locked in a bitter fight with his younger brother Lakhan Jarkiholi, from the Congress.

-The bypolls were necessiated caused by the disqualification of 17 rebel Congress and JD(S) MLAs, whose revolt led to collapse of the H D Kumaraswamy-led coalition government in July and paved the way for BJP to come to power.
+The bypolls were necessitated caused by the disqualification of 17 rebel Congress and JD(S) MLAs, whose revolt led to collapse of the H D Kumaraswamy-led coalition government in July and paved the way for BJP to come to power.

-The BJP needs to win at least six of the 15 seats to remain in majority in the 225-member assembly including the Speaker, who has a casting vote), which would still have two vacant seats Maski and R R Nagar.
+The BJP needs to win at least six of the 15 seats to remain in the majority in the 225-member assembly including the Speaker, who has a casting vote), which would still have two vacant seats Maski and R R Nagar.

 The ruling BJP has 105 MLAs (including an independent), the Congress 66 and the JD(S) has 34 MLAs.
 There is also one BSP member, a nominated member and the Speaker.